To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Task-dependent metric

 \subsection{Derivation and explanation}

 $m(p_X)$ does not capture whether distributional symmetry breaking contains useful information for the task at hand.
-If it does, for example in cases of inherent symmetry breaking as in Figure \ref{fig:dist_symm_breaking}, then we predict that performing full-group data augmentation is a poor choice, as it discards task-relevant information contained in the exact position within the orbit.
+If it does, for example in cases of inherent symmetry breaking as in Figure \ref{fig:dist_symm_breaking}, then we predict that performing full-group data augmentation is a poor choice, as it discards task-relevant information contained in the exact position within the orbit (\Cref{app:grad_descent}).
 However, if the distributional symmetry breaking is superficial in the sense that it has no relation to the task of interest, then it is more subtle whether full-group data augmentation will hurt performance, as shown in Section \ref{sec:experiments}.
-As such, we seek to refine the metric from Section \ref{sec:proposed_metric} to produce a stronger signal for when data augmentation is harmful.
+As such, we seek to refine $m(p_X)$ from Section \ref{sec:proposed_metric} to produce a stronger signal for when data augmentation is harmful.

-We now derive a potential task-dependent metric from first principles.
 Intuitively, we wish to capture how much information about the task labels are captured by the non-uniformity in the data points' orbits.
 Let $c\colon\mathcal{X} \rightarrow G$ be a canonicalization function, such that $c(x)$ denotes where on each orbit $x$ is\footnote{Formally, all this requires is that $c(gx)=gc(x)$.
 Although such a map is not well-defined for objects $x$ with self-symmetry, we ignore this issue for the sake of exposition.
 Note that $c(\cdot)$ makes an arbitrary, but hopefully logical (barring unavoidable discontinuity \citep{dym2024equivariant}) choice of which $x$ to assign to the identity element of the group.}.
-Since data augmentation and invariant featurizations destroy any information contained in $c(x)$, we wish to understand the dependence between orientations $c(x)$ and labels $y(x)$.
+Since data augmentation and invariant featurizations destroy any information contained in $c(x)$, we wish to understand the dependence between orientations $c(x)$ and labels $f(x)$.

+We explore two potential task-dependent metrics.
 A standard information-theoretic quantity for measuring dependence is the mutual information, which is the KL-divergence between the joint distribution and the product of the marginals